dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/execution_context.rst

 computation each log message was emitted.
 This happened because we logged through the execution context.

-Notice that even though the user only logged the message "An error occurred", by routing logging through the context we are able to provide richer error information -- including the name of the solid and a timestamp -- in a semi-structured format.
+Notice that even though the user only logged the message "An error occurred", by routing execution_context through the context we are able to provide richer error information -- including the name of the solid and a timestamp -- in a semi-structured format.